fixcer/bigdata/README.md

  ### Build from Docker Hub

-1. Download the source code or clone the repository;
+1. Download the source code or clone the repository
-2. Build the cluster;
+2. Build the cluster

 ```bash
 docker-compose up -d